ChaosHour/aws-tools/cmd/my-repl-stat/README.md

 ```
 go get -v -u github.com/ChaosHour/aws-tools/cmd/my-repl-stat

+For newer versions of go use:
+go install github.com/ChaosHour/aws-tools/cmd/my-repl-stat@latest

 ```

 ### Note:  You must have a .my.cnf file with correct GDS user and pass to use: